thomas-basham/dynamodb-express-crud-starter/README.md

 - Node.js 18 or higher
 - An existing DynamoDB table
-- AWS credentials with read/write access to that table
+- AWS credentials with read/write access to that table.
+[How to create an IAM User with access credentials](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SettingUp.DynamoWebService.html).

 ---